clinicalml/deepDiagnosis/README.md

 ytrain, yvalid, ytest: |diseases| x |people| x |cohort time| for creating the output batches and inclusion/exclusion for each batch member

-[Here is an Imaginary input and output for a single person in this input setting.](https://github.com/clinicalml/deepDiagnosis/blob/master/doc/overview.pdf "An imaginary input and output for a single person.")If you don't have the temporal aspect on the output, see option 2 for the input below.

 ----
+If you don't have the temporal aspect on the output, see option 2 for the input below.

 2) Python numpy arrays (also support cPickle) of size